ExitValue.ai

 How Courier and Last-Mile Delivery Businesses Are Valued

 Courier valuation comes down to two questions: how concentrated is the customer base, and is there any regulatory or operational moat?
-A local same-day courier with 200 small customers trades very differently from an Amazon DSP with one customer at 95% of revenue.
+A local same-day courier with 200 small customers trades very differently from an Amazon DSP with one customer at a percent-of-revenue figure.
 And a medical specimen courier with HIPAA-trained drivers and GDP-compliant cold chain trades at a meaningful premium to either.

-Traditional local courier businesses — same-day delivery for legal, financial, and small-business customers — typically trade at 3-6x EBITDA.
+Traditional local courier businesses, same-day delivery for legal, financial, and small-business customers, typically trade at platform-tier earnings multiples.
 The model has low barriers to entry, gig-economy competition (DoorDash, Uber, Roadie), and thin margins, which keeps multiples compressed.
 The businesses that clear the upper end of the range have diversified customer books (no single customer over 15%), long-tenured driver workforces, and proprietary dispatch technology.

-Last-Mile E-Commerce Delivery and Amazon DSPs (5-7x EBITDA, with caveats)
+Last-Mile E-Commerce Delivery and Amazon DSPs (platform-tier earnings multiples, with caveats)

-Last-mile delivery operations — particularly Amazon Delivery Service Partners (DSPs) — have been an active M&A category, but they come with a fundamental valuation problem: customer concentration is structurally extreme.
+Last-mile delivery operations, particularly Amazon Delivery Service Partners (DSPs), have been an active M&A category, but they come with a fundamental valuation problem: customer concentration is structurally extreme.
 An Amazon DSP that runs three stations is, by definition, a single-customer business.
-Buyers know this and price accordingly: typically 4-6x EBITDA at most, with significant earnouts tied to Amazon contract continuation.
+Buyers know this and price accordingly: typically platform-tier earnings multiples at most, with significant earnouts tied to Amazon contract continuation.

 The same dynamic applies to operators serving Uber Eats, DoorDash logistics, or Walmart's Spark Driver platform.
 The customer can change terms, change rates, or in-source delivery at any point.
 That risk caps the multiple regardless of how well the business is run.

-That regulatory moat plus genuinely critical customer service (a missed lab pickup costs a hospital real money) drives multiples to 6-9x EBITDA, sometimes higher for scaled regional operators serving multiple health-system customers.
+That regulatory moat plus genuinely critical customer service (a missed lab pickup costs a hospital real money) drives multiples to platform-tier earnings multiples, sometimes higher for scaled regional operators serving multiple health-system customers.

 Specialty and White-Glove Delivery

-White-glove delivery — the in-home installation of furniture, appliances, fitness equipment — sits in between, typically 5-7x EBITDA.
+White-glove delivery, the in-home installation of furniture, appliances, fitness equipment, sits in between, typically platform-tier earnings multiples.
 The moat is operational complexity (two-person crews, scheduling, returns handling) more than regulatory.
 Buyers like these businesses when they have direct relationships with national retailers (Wayfair, Williams-Sonoma, Peloton) on multi-year contracts.

 Recent M&A and Strategic Buyers